-Based, in part, on public filings of Shareholders, YF Finance owns, directly or indirectly, or controls approximately 16.7% of the Common Shares, and is considered a control person of the Company, and Kite Lake Capital Management LLP owns 12.6% of the Common Shares.
-In addition, management and the Board of the Company own or control approximately 1% of the Common Shares.
-Collectively, these Shareholders own or control approximately 30% of the Common Shares.
+Based, in part, on public filings of Shareholders, Blue Harbour Capital Fund I OFC acting on behalf of Blue Harbour Capital Securities Fund I owns, directly or indirectly, or controls approximately 19.9% of the Common Shares, and is considered a control person of the Company, while Kite Lake Capital Management LLP owns 12.0% of the Common Shares.
+In addition, management and the Board of the Company own or control approximately 1.6% of the Common Shares.
+Collectively, these Shareholders own or control approximately 33.5% of the Common Shares.